pstroe/chartering-new-realms-2024/chapter2.md

 ## Introduction

+Bible was the first book to be translated in many languages, by hand, high-effort What if it hadn’t been translated?
+Imagine a bible translation in 2024 – using modern tools – will we get the same book?
+Our hypothesis is: no

 ## Relevant Literature
 Volk, Martin; Fischer, Dominic P; Fischer, Lukas; Scheurer, Patricia; Ströbel, Phillip (2024): LLM-based Machine Translation  and Summarization for Latin